-The Company has a diverse customer base and as of June 30, 2023 and December 31, 2022 the Company did not have any customers who individually accounted for greater than 10% of accounts receivable.
-The Company maintains an allowance for credit losses resulting from the inability of its customers, including ambulatory surgery centers, to make required payments.
-After evaluation of the collectability of accounts receivable, the Company did not record any significant allowance for credit losses as of June 30, 2023 or December 31, 2022.
+As of June 30, 2021, the Company had one customer who individually accounted for approximately 10% of accounts receivable, and as of December 31, 2020, the Company had one customer who individually accounted for approximately 35% of accounts receivable.
+After evaluation of the collectability of accounts receivable, the Company did not record an allowance for doubtful accounts as of June 30, 2021 and December 31, 2020.